Updating TLS Certificates in kURL Clusters

 Update Custom TLS Certificates

-If you are using a custom TLS certificate in an embedded kURL cluster, you manually upload a new certificate when the previous one expires.
+If you are using a custom TLS certificate in a kURL cluster, you manually upload a new certificate when the previous one expires.

 Adding the acceptAnonymousUploads